Abdoucama10/Mydfir-30day-Microsoft-Challenge/README.md

 I recently joined the **MyDFIR SOC Communty Program**, which is designed to help participants gain **hands-on experience** and develop **job-ready cybersecurity skills** through practical labs, guided projects, and real-world simulations.

-As part of this journey, I’m sharing my work on the **Microsoft 30-Day Security Challenge**, one of several projects within the program.
+As part of this journey, I’m sharing my work on the **Microsoft 30-Day Challenge**, one of several projects within the program.

 By documenting my progress, I aim to showcase my technical growth, demonstrate my ability to apply SOC concepts in real-world scenarios, and strengthen my expertise in cybersecurity operations.